 Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
 Proxy server settings of the Web browser The Web browser setting Use proxy server for LAN must be disabled .
-JavaScript JavaScript must be enabled. elet/basic.html in the address bar of the ut simplified version of the operating browser. version: To enable correct data display, he) of the Web browser under Internet Network connections Only the active network connections to the measuring device should be used.
+JavaScript JavaScript must be enabled. elet/basic.html in the address bar of the ut simplified version of the operating browser.
+When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) of the Web browser under Internet options .
+Network connections Only the active network connections to the measuring device should be used.
 Switch off all other network connections such as WLAN.
 Switch off all other network connections.

-$\blacksquare$ In the event of connection problems: $\rightarrow$ $\blacksquare$ 149
+$\blacksquare$ In the event of connection problems: $\rightarrow$ $\blacksquare$ 164